Cargill/splinter/cli/man/splinter-circuit-purge.1.md

 EXAMPLES
 ========
-* The existing disbanded circuit has ID `1234-ABCDE`.
+* The existing inactive circuit has ID `1234-ABCDE`.

 The following command displays a member node requesting to purge the circuit:
 ```